jgarcesres/git2jamf/README.md

 ### `delete`

-**optional** by default this will be `false`, if enabled it will delete any scripts that are not found in github.
+**optional** by default this will be `false`, if enabled it will delete any scripts that are not found in github. **Don't enable this and the prefix at the same time if you're running multiple workflows, they're not compatible**

 ## Outputs